rthor/isjs/README.md

 # is.js

-Check your data against regual expressions or known keywords (see Keyword section).
+Check your data against regular expressions or known keywords (see Keyword section).
 Diffrent versions for different platforms are availible.

 Currently these *plugins* are stable: